I Have Believed on the Lord Jesus Christ — What Now?

-First — Read the King James Bible Every Day
+First — Read the Bible Every Day

 Second — Pray Every Day